fotisk07/FaceLandmark/progres.md

   - Starting training, val loss : 16392
   - Train loss : 69505 | Val loss: 35463 after 1 epoch ...
 - Check up the MLP is doing smth : Done
 - Scale the model, is the loss decreasing ?
-Add convolutions : TODO
+Add convolutions : Done

+Right now we are at 40 loss

+Last steps :
+- Save model if good
+- Show some visuals
+- Improve the config a bit

 ## Advanced